BrandonMerry/BrandonMerry/README.md

 # Hello!

-I am a Software Engineer Specializing in Full Stack Web Development.
-I am a quick learner with a passion for data analytics, technical SEO, and helping businesses grow.
-Over the past eight years, coding has developed into a passion.
-I first started learning to code to automate repetitive tasks in the auditing department of my first job.
-I then learned SQL and Tableau to manage and visualize data for my employer's global supply chain.
+I am a Software Engineer specializing in full stack Web Development.
+I am a quick learner with a strong interest in data analytics, technical SEO, and helping businesses grow.
+During the past eight years, coding has developed into a passion.
+I first started learning to code to automate repetitive tasks in the auditing department.
+I then learned SQL and Tableau to manage and visualize data for a global supply chain.
 After traveling the world for a few years, I began working as a teacher, where I found opportunities to improve my workflow with code.
-During the last year, I decided to change careers and focus full-time on coding, specifically Web Development.
-I've dedicated my time to gaining proficiency in all intricacies of web development to better myself as a developer and problem solver.
-I can create beautiful, clean, responsive, and functional websites.
+Last year I decided to change careers and focus full-time on coding, specifically Web Development.
+I Have dedicated my time to gaining proficiency in all intricacies of web development to better myself as a developer and problem solver.

+I create beautiful, clean, responsive, and functional websites.

 I'm looking to bring my skills to a tech company with global reach, and I'm open to full-time opportunities where I can contribute, learn and grow.